Supply-And-Demand/Final-Project/README.md

 # Final-Project

-Bill, Bullet,Shark, Button, Heart, LifeCounter, PencilLeft/Right, platform, and pointsystem were Original Content.
+Bill, Bullet,Shark, Button, Heart, LifeCounter, PencilLeft/Right, platform, and point system were Original Content.

 Boss was created with a reference (robot in the middle) to, with some slight modifications on the textures: http://vignette2.wikia.nocookie.net/megaman/images/2/29/GIGA_sprites.png/revision/latest?cb=20100816164602